 Keep Your Information Updated

 Have you mastered a new skill, started a new position, or gained a new accomplishment?
 Be sure to add these to your profile.
 People often search based on relevant criteria, so don’t get left out of search results because of outdated information.
 This also avoids the assumption that your profile is inactive and not worth interacting with.
+You should also use a tool to schedule linkedin posts as well!

 Use Professional Photos